rackerlabs/rackspace-how-to/content/general/when-is-managed-colocation-a-good-fit.md

 compared to a DIY solution.
 Upfront costs can be reallocated to other business differentiators, and operations can be fully focused on driving innovation.
 With your technicians managing the operating system and mission-critical applications, you are still able to maintain the desired level of control.
 And because the provider handles the infrastructure, you no longer have to commit to a large capital outlay simply to have that level of control.
 An important consideration, however, is the Service Level Agreement that your provider offers.
-An aggressive SLA&mdash;such as those that Rackspace offers&mdash;will give you further peace of mind when it comes to mitigating risk.
+An aggressive SLA, such as those that Rackspace offers, will give you further peace of mind when it comes to mitigating risk.

 ### Which industries choose Managed Colocation?